Triente brings together strategy, analytics, and research to help leaders find the move worth making.

 About Triente

-Triente is a strategy firm that brings its own analytics and primary research to a company's hardest decisions. founded it in 2012 to do that work for the calls that are too consequential to leave to standard methods.
+Triente is a strategy firm that brings its own analytics and primary research to a company's hardest decisions. founded it in 2012 to do that work for the decisions that are too consequential to leave to standard methods.

 Every engagement pairs our own analytics with primary research among the executive teams and customers who live the market, resolved into one recommendation.